jpedromergulhao/airpodsmax/README.md

    git clone https://github.com/jpedromergulhao/airpodsmax.git
    cd airpodsmax

+2. Install dependencies (for backend functionality): npm install

+3. Start the development server: npm run dev

-2. Open index.html in your browser to view the website.
+4. Open index.html in your browser to view the website.

 ## Deployment

 The website is deployed on Vercel.

 ## Files Overview

+### Backend (/api/geolocation.js)
+Handles API requests to fetch geolocation data from OpenCage.
+It validates input, structures responses, and prevents unnecessary API calls.

 ### sitemap.xml
 The `sitemap.xml` file contains a map of all important pages on the site, allowing search engines to crawl and index the website more effectively.